 8 Surprising Ways to Use Whiteboard AnimationShawn Forno 01.12.2017

-When you think of whiteboard animation, you probably think of a hand illustrating a complicated series of ideas as a soothing voiceover explains particle physics or the psychology of social media.
+When you think of whiteboard animation, or RSA-style animation, you probably think of a hand illustrating a complicated series of ideas as a soothing voiceover explains particle physics or the psychology of social media.
 Odds are, you’ve seen a whiteboard video in the past few years because online education content has exploded in the past decade, and whiteboard animation is kind of perfect for explaining things.

 And while whiteboard explainers are ideal for your next TED talk, whiteboard animation is about so much more than education content.
 Here are 6 Super Versatile Uses for Whiteboard Animation: